qlik-oss/core-assisted-prescription/README.md

 ## How Frontira Is Used

-Tha application has a custom visualization web UI.
+The application has a custom visualization web UI.
 The application uses Frontira on the backend to serve multiple users with medical analysis capabilities using one single QIX Engine document.
-To balance the load, multiple QIX Engine instances serve the same document, and users are allocated to different QIX Engine instances using simple round-robin load balancing.
+To balance the load, multiple QIX Engine instances serve the same document, and users are assigned a QIX Engine instance based on a simple round-robin load balancer.

-The application is hosted on AWS and uses Docker Swarm for container orchestration.
+The application is hosted on AWS and uses Docker Swarm for container orchestration, but it could also be deployed to other cloud providers if needed.

 ## Repository Contents